steven-aj/steven-aj.github.io/src/content/home.md

    - freelancer

 quotes:
-   - I know that I could never know everything.
-That won't stop me from trying.
+   - I know that I could never know everything, but that won't stop me from trying.
    - My dream is to build a small SaaS someday.
+   - If you haven't broken it, you probably haven't learned anything, either.
 ---